 For compatibility with plugin versions prior to 2.1

-@username is still the default.
+@username is default.
 It is highly recommended to use

 @nickname to enhance WordPress security!

 Please note that WordPress uses a URL-friendly version of the username for the Users Profile Page URL.
 So the username is still visible!
 This is a WordPress issue.
 Take a look at my smart User Slug Hider plugin which replaces usernames in author pages URLs with 16 digits coded strings to keep usernames secret.